-In 1982 Fienup [45] generalized the Gerchberg-Saxton algorithm and analyzed many of its properties, showing, in particular, that the directions of the projections in the generalized Gerchberg-Saxton algorithm are formally similar to directions of steepest descent for a squared set distance metric.
-We show in Section 5.1 that this connection to directions of steepest descent is complicated by the fact that the metric is not everywhere differentiable.
-In 1985 Barakat and Newsam [7, 6] developed an approach similar to the gradient descent analogy suggested in [45].
+In 1982 Fienup [43] generalized the Gerchberg-Saxton algorithm and analyzed many of its properties, showing, in particular, that the directions of the projections in the generalized Gerchberg-Saxton algorithm are formally similar to directions of steepest descent for a squared set distance metric.
+We show in section 5.1 that this connection to directions of steepest descent is complicated by the fact that the metric is not everywhere differentiable.
+In 1985 Barakat and Newsam [6, 7] developed an approach similar to the gradient descent analogy suggested in [43].
 They modeled their analysis on the projection theory for convex sets.
-A well known fact from convex analysis is that the gradient of the squared distance to a convex set is equivalent to the direction toward the projection onto the set.
-To extend this property to the nonconvex sets, Barakat and Newsam require the projection operators to be single-valued, however there is no known example of a nonconvex set for which the projection operator is single-valued 1.
-Indeed, we show that the projections in the case of phase retrieval are multi-valued.
-We show precisely how the multi-valuedness of the projections is related to the nonsmoothness of the squared set distance metric.
+A well-known fact from convex analysis is that the gradient of the squared distance to a convex set is equivalent to the direction toward the projection onto the set.
+To extend this property to the nonconvex sets, Barakat and Newsam required the projection operators to be single-valued; however, there is no known example of a nonconvex set for which the projection operator is single-valued.1 Indeed, we show that the projections in the case of phase retrieval are multivalued.
+We show precisely how the multivaluedness of the projections is related to the nonsmoothness of the squared set distance metric.

-In Section 5.2 a smooth error metric is proposed and bounds are derived for the distance between the gradient of the smooth metric and the directions toward the projections.
+In section 5.2 a smooth error metric is proposed and bounds are derived for the distance between the gradient of the smooth metric and the directions toward the projections.
 While projection methods often work well in practice, fundamental mathematical questions concerning their convergence remain unresolved.
-What are often referred to as convergence results for projection algorithms are statements that the error between iterations will not increase [50, 74].
+What are often referred to as convergence results for projection algorithms are statements that the error between iterations will not increase [48, 72].
 In general, projection algorithms may not converge to the intersection of nonconvex sets.
-See Ref.[74] and Ref.[33] for discussions.
+See [72] and [31] for discussions.

 The plan of the paper is as follows.
-As is true with any inverse problem great care must be taken in the formulation of the forward problem.
-In Section 3 we derive the mathematical model for diffraction imaging and formulate the inverse problem associated with phase retrieval.
+As is true with any inverse problem, great care must be taken in the formulation of the forward problem.
+In section 3 we derive the mathematical model for diffraction imaging and formulate the inverse problem associated with phase retrieval.
 In the same section, the abstract optimization problem associated with wavefront reconstruction is formulated.
-The notation that is used throughout the paper is introduced in Section 3.1.6.
-Readers familiar with this theory can skip to Section 4, referring back to Sections 3.1.6-3.2 for notation.
-Section 4 details projection algorithms, among which are the well known iterative transform techniques, reviewed in Section 4.2.
-In Section 5 we formulate the specific optimization problem to which iterative transform algorithms are applied.
-In Section 5.1 a least squares measure is formulated.
-This measure is shown to be nonsmooth and its relationship to projections is discussed.
-To avoid theoretical technicalities and numerical instability associated with nonsmoothness, a smooth perturbation to the least squares error metric is proposed in Section 5.2.
+The notation that is used throughout the paper is introduced in section 3.1.6.
+Readers familiar with this theory can skip to section 4, referring back to sections 3.1.6 and 3.2 for notation.
+Section 4 details projection algorithms, among which are the well-known iterative transform techniques, reviewed in section 4.2.
+In section 5 we formulate the specific optimization problem to which iterative transform algorithms are applied.
+In section 5.1 a least squares measure is formulated.
+This measure is shown to be nonsmooth, and its relationship to projections is discussed.
+To avoid theoretical technicalities and numerical instability associated with nonsmoothness, a smooth perturbation to the least squares error metric is proposed in section 5.2.
 The relation of this perturbed measure to the projections is summarized in Theorem 5.1.
-In Section 5.3 we apply a recent extension to the least squares measure that allows adaptive weighting of the errors between measurements [14].
-The convergence of a line search algorithm to first-order optimality conditions for smooth measures is proved in Theorem 6.1 of
+In section 5.3 we apply a recent extension to the least squares measure that allows adaptive weighting of the errors between measurements [13].
+The convergence of a line search algorithm to first-order optimality conditions for smooth measures is proved in Theorem 6.1 of section 6.
+The application of limited memory techniques with trust regions is studied in section 6.2.
+The corresponding algorithm is given by Algorithm 6.2.
+Numerical results are detailed in section 7.

 1The issue of nonuniqueness of the projection operator is not to be confused with the uniqueness of the phase problem.
-The results of [60] are not affected by the multi-valuedness of the projection operators.
+The results of [58] are not affected by the multivaluedness of the projection operators.